trustedanalytics/atk/doc/source/glossary.rst

         Apache HBase is the Hadoop database, a distributed, scalable, big data store.

+    hyperparameter

+        Parameter that describe the prior distribution (the assumption about the data before observing it) as opposed to the parameters that govern the underlying system.

+        In particular, for Latent Dirichlet Allocation:

+        Alpha is the parameter of the Dirichlet "prior" on the per-document distribution of words.
+        In other words, how the distribution of words per document is modeled before seeing any data.

+        Beta is the parameter of the Dirichlet "prior" on the per-topic word distribution.
+        In other words, how the distribution of words per topic is modeled before seeing any data.

     int32

         An integer is a member of the set of positive whole numbers {1, 2,